 Model trains are increasingly expensive and quick to sell which is making them ripe targets for burglars.

-Just take the case of a recent garden centre theft in Manchester (story here).
+Just take the case of a garden centre theft in Manchester (story here).
 After the burglary, Police said,

 “Whoever was responsible did seem to pay particular attention to stealing Hornby model railway equipment”